Patriot (and Patriot Marksense Scanner)

 In order to load the proper ballots into the Patriot terminals, the precinct workers place the PCU on the table and set up each booth.
 These are then connected from one to another by a cord similar in size to a lamp cord.
 The PCU is then turned on.
 With the PCU in front of them, one of the precinct workers breaks the seal on the “Open Polls” latch, slides it open, and touches the red button underneath.
 This immediately causes the printer to print a report showing all the candidates with zero totals.

 Most jurisdictions using the UniLect Patriot for polling place voting emply Unilect software for tabulating absentee ballots.
-Unilect software is used in configuration with the VMR 138, a consumer off the shelf high speed printer made by Peripheral Dynamics.
+Unilect software is used in configuration with the VMR 138, a commercial off-the-shelf (COTS) high speed printer made by Peripheral Dynamics.
 The Unilect Patriot has also been submitted for state certification in configuration with two other scanners, described as Model 1000 (high speed) and Model 20 (single feed).

 After checking in at the polling place, a poll worker assigns the voter to a specific Patriot voting terminal.
 Where available, the voter selects his or her preferred language by pressing the appropriate on-screen button.
 The voter makes each candidate selection by touching anywhere in the box containing that name.
 As each is selected, a red “x” appears next to the candidate’s name.
 The voter may navigate forward or back through ballot screens by touching the appropriate navigation boxes at the top of the screen.
 If a mistake is made, the selected candidate’s box may be touched again (de-selecting him or her), and the new candidate selected.
 Write-ins may be electronically entered by touching the “Write-In” box for a particular office.
 Immediately the screen changes to display an alphabet, and the write-in name may be spelled by touching the proper letters.